WeTransfer/UINotifications/README.md

 #### Manifest File

-Add Mocker as a package to your `Package.swift` file and then specify it as a dependency of the Target in which you wish to use it.
+Add UINotifications as a package to your `Package.swift` file and then specify it as a dependency of the Target in which you wish to use it.

 ```swift
 import PackageDescription